Darvish takes no-hitter into 7th, Cubs beat Brewers 4-2

 BREWERS MOVES

 The Brewers optioned LHP Eric Lauer to their alternate training site in Appleton, Wisconsin.
 Lauer dropped to 0-2 and his ERA ballooned to 12.54 after Minnesota pounded him for seven runs on nine hits over 3 2/3 innings in a start at Milwaukee on Wednesday.
-Manager Craig Counsell wasn’t ready to name Lauer’s replacement in the rotation, but the Brewers recalled LHP Angel Perdomo and selected RHP Drew Rasmussen from the alternate site.
+Counsell wasn’t ready to name Lauer’s replacement in the rotation, but the Brewers recalled LHP Angel Perdomo and selected RHP Drew Rasmussen from the alternate site.

 TRAINER’S ROOM